Individuals who move to Arizona or live in the state temporarily also have tax filing requirements.

 Part-year residents are also subject to Arizona tax on any income earned during the portion of the year they were an Arizona resident, and on any income earned from an Arizona source before moving to (or after leaving) the state.
 Individuals subject to tax by both Arizona and another state on the same income may be eligible as well for a tax credit on taxes paid to the other state.

-As for out-of-state residents who worked in Arizona, individuals have to file a tax return reporting any income earned in the state that exceed the amounts listed on the filing requirements stated in the instructions of the Arizona income tax returns.
+As for out-of-state residents who worked in Arizona, individuals have to file a tax return reporting any income earned in the state that exceeds the amounts listed on the filing requirements stated in the instructions of the Arizona income tax returns.
 Individuals who do not meet these filing requirements, but have Arizona income tax withheld from their earnings, will have to file an Arizona return to obtain a refund of the withholding tax paid.